Komodo-Turing/komodo_frontend/README.md

 This API consumes the following APIs:
 - [Twilio](https://www.twilio.com/docs/sms/api) to send text messages
 - [MapQuest Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/) to provide map image

-# Test Suite
-- Run with `bundle exec rspec`
-- All tests should be passing
-- XX% test coverage for the FrontEnd
-- XX% test coverage for the BackEnd

 # Screen Shots